 It’s also worth noting that having fun in recovery doesn’t mean ignoring the work that needs to be done or avoiding difficult emotions.
 In fact, we don’t look at it as an either / or choice.
 Many sources on recovery refer to the hard work that lies ahead.
 While we don’t disagree that getting sober is hard work, we believe that finding a way to enjoy life is part of the work of recovery, not an ancillary pursuit.

 It’s important to continue to engage in the recovery process, including attending support group meetings, participating in therapy or treatment groups, and working on personal growth and self-improvement.
 Incorporating fun and enjoyment into recovery simply provides us with a reason to continue.
 With more things to “look forward to,” we’ve simply got infinitely more motivation not to give up and go back to active addiction.

 Go have fun sober!

 Finally, it’s important to remember that the journey of recovery is not a destination.
-It’s important to be patient and to recognize that setbacks and challenges are a natural part of the process.
-However, by incorporating fun and enjoyment into the recovery journey, we can increase the chances of maintaining long-term sobriety and finding happiness and fulfillment in life.
+Be patient and recognize that setbacks and challenges are a natural part of the process.
+However, by incorporating fun and enjoyment into the recovery journey, we can extend the pink cloud in recovery and increase the chances of maintaining long-term sobriety and finding happiness and fulfillment in life.